South Africa to decriminalize sex work | South Africa to decriminalize sex work in hopes to diminish crime

 This means better health care, protection for sex workers, better working conditions and less social discrimination,” said Justice Minister Ronald Lamola.
 At the same time, he said that in the future, regulating the sex work industry will be considered later.
 The government’s move has been welcomed by various organizations working for the rights of sex workers.

 South Africa has one of the most liberal constitutions in the world.
 The country has progressive laws on issues such as abortion and same-sex marriage, but laws on sex workers have not been reformed.
-This is about to change.
+This is regarding to change.

 Leave a Comment